INM-6/python-gymz/README.md

 ```

 The client should now continously print commands, observations and rewards to the terminal.
 If it does not, please report the issue.

+## Code status
+gymz is in a fairly early development stage and should be used with care.
+Please report any unexpected behaviour you encounter and do not hesitate to create PRs.